 #4 Video lessons faciliate creative thinking

 What's better than a teacher who is also a content creator?
 When making videos, teachers have the opportunity to be creative and innovative.
-They can use props, animation, and other tools to get students to engage more.
+They can use an animation maker, props, and other tools to get students to engage more.
 They can also add personal touches that reflect their unique teaching style.

 #5 Video lessons can be used to explain topics interactively